 For those who like a little seclusion, Dirk Hartog Island National Park offers a peaceful retreat featuring beautiful scenery and white sandy beaches.
 The island was the site of the first recorded landing on Australian soil by Europeans in 1616.
 Now a national park, the island environment is being restored with the removal of all feral animals including cats and reintroduction of many rare and endangered animals in the Parks and Wildlife Service’s, Return to 1616 project.

 Note: Air or boat transfers and accommodation must be arranged in advance.
 Vehicle access is from Steep Point via landing barge to transfer 4WD vehicles.
 Prior bookings necessary.
 Fishing and 4WD day tours are available departing from Denham.

-Dirk Hartog Island is Western Australia’s largest island and one of Australia's emerging nature-based tourism destinations.
-Situated in the Shark Bay World Heritage Area the island is renowned for tranquil beaches, stunning rugged landscapes and rich Australian history.
+Dirk Hartog Island is Western Australia’s largest island and one of Australia's emerging nature-based tourism destinations situated in the Shark Bay World Heritage Area.

 Top must-do experiences:

 For those who like a little seclusion, Dirk Hartog Island offers a peaceful retreat of beautiful scenery.
 Whether it’s

 - Watching turtles hatch on the beach

 - Swimming at secluded beaches like Surf Point

 - Finding rose pink lakes